JSchibley/JSchibley/README.md

 - Distributed systems and data visualization
 - Tools that turn messy real-world data into something understandable

-Projects here are a mix of experiments, ongoing builds, and things I’ve made with my sons.
+Projects here are a mix of experiments, ongoing builds, and things I’ve made with my family.